ESHackathon/eshackathon.github.io/collections/_posts/2021-05-11-ESHTools_metaDigitise.md

 ---
 layout: post
 title: ESHToolsBlog - metaDigitise
 description: A walkthrough of metaDigitise with developer Joel and Daniel Noble
 image: ESHToolsBlog.png
 tags: ESHToolsBlog
 ---
 <div class="clearfix">
-For this month’s edition of the #ESHToolsBlog we hear from Joel Pick and Daniel Noble about metaDigitise, an R package that facilitates data extraction from figures taken from the primary literature – a serious time saver for those of us that need to do this.
+For this month’s edition of the #ESHToolsBlog we hear from Joel Pick and <a href="https://www.eshackathon.org/people/Noble-Dan.html" target = "_blank">Daniel Noble</a> about metaDigitise, an R package that facilitates data extraction from figures taken from the primary literature – a serious time saver for those of us that need to do this.
 </div>
 This is the second time this week that I’ve heard of a great tool idea come to fruition following a round of beers among friends, so bottoms-up folks and keep those great ideas coming!
 If you’d like your tool featured in the series, please reach out by Twitter (<a href="https://twitter.com/eshackathon" target="_blank">https://twitter.com/eshackathon</a>).
 <br>